abdi-edoc-de/NIH-scheduler/README.md

-# Installation Guide for NIH Scheduler
+# Installation Guide for Scheduler

-This guide walks you through installing the **NIH Scheduler** tool from the [GitHub repository](https://github.com/abdi-edoc-de/NIH-scheduler.git) into a Python virtual environment.
+This guide walks you through installing the **Scheduler** tool from the [GitHub repository](https://github.com/abdi-edoc-de/NIH-scheduler.git) into a Python virtual environment.

 ## Prerequisites